SFusion: Self-attention based N-to-One Multimodal Fusion Block: Experiments and Results

 \subsection{Datasets}

 \textbf{SHL2019.} The SHL (Sussex-Huawei Locomotion) Challenge 2019 \cite{shl:19} dataset provides data from seven sensors of a smartphone to recognize eight modes of locomotion and transportation (activities), including \textit{still}, \textit{walking}, \textit{run}, \textit{bike}, \textit{car}, \textit{bus}, \textit{train}, and \textit{subway}.
 The sensor data are collected from smartphones of a person with four locations, including the bag, trousers front pocket, breast pocket and hand.
 Each location is called ``Bag'', ``Hips'', ``Torso'', and ``Hand'', respectively.
-The seven sensors are an accelerometer, gravity, gyroscope, linear accelerometer, magnetometer, orientation and pressure sensor.
-The orientation consists of four channels, expressed as a spatial rotation in a quaternion (i.e., w, x, y, and z-axes).
-The pressure has a single channel.
-Each of the remaining sensor data consists of three channels corresponding to the three-dimensional axes (i.e., x, y, and z-axes).

-The SHL2019 dataset is split into three subsets: train, validation, and test, which contain 588,215, 48,708, and 55,811 available samples, respectively.
-Each sample consists of 500 sensor values that are acquired for five seconds with a sampling rate of 100 Hz.
 Data acquired from the locations except the ``Hand'' are given in the train subset, while the validation subset provides the data of all four locations.
 In the test subset, only unlabeled ``Hand'' location data are available.

 \textbf{BraTS2020.} The BraTS2020 \cite{brats:20} dataset provide four modality scans: T1ce, T1, T2, FLAIR for brain tumor segmentation.
 It contains 369 subjects.
-There are four labels in the segmentation mask namely NCR (label 1: the necrotic tumor core), ED (label 2: the peritumoral edematous/invaded tissue), NET (label 3: the non-enhancing tumor core), and ET (label 4: the enhancing tumor).
-To better represent the clinical application tasks, different structures have been grouped into three mutually inclusive tumor regions: ET: the enhancing tumor, TC (Union of labels 1, 3 and 4): the tumor core region, and WT (Union of all labels): the whole tumor region \cite{brats:20}.
-All the modalities from the same subject are co-registered, resampled to isotropic $ 1mm^{3} $ and skull-stripped, with the size of $ 155 \times 240 \times 240$.
+To better represent the clinical application tasks, there are three mutually inclusive tumor regions: the enhancing tumor (ET), the tumor core (TC), and the whole tumor (WT)~\cite{brats:20}.
 We select 70\% data as training data, while 10\% and 20\% as validation and test data respectively.
 To prevent overfitting, two data augmentation techniques (randomly flip the axes and rotate with a random angle in $ [-10^{\circ}, 10^{\circ}] $) are applied during training.
 We apply z-score normalization \cite{ipk:18} to the volumes individually and randomly crop $ 128 \times 128 \times 128 $ patches as inputs to the networks.